AI use in award entries – research by The Independent Awards Standards Council

 And clearly there are things that AI can help with:

-- Analysing data (although beware of its inability to understand context).
+- Analysing data (but beware of its inability to understand context).

 There were some interesting comments by organisers on this subject: